GOD THE FATHER

 (Ephesians 2:8-10; John 1:12; Ephesians 1:7; 1 Peter 1:18-19)

 We believe that the Church is a spiritual organism made up of all born-again individuals.
 The Bible refers to the Church as the “body” and future “bride” of Christ.

-We believe that water baptism and the Lord’s Supper (Communion) are significant above any other ordinances for Christians to observe.
-We believe that water baptism has no saving merit, but that after a person is saved, that individual should be baptized as a public testimony to his or her new life as a Christian.
-We believe that the scriptural method of water baptism is immersion, and that a person should be baptized by immersion only once time.
-We believe that Jesus instituted the Lord’s Supper to commemorate His death, and that it should be observed often as a memorial of the Body and the shed blood of Jesus.
+We believe that water Baptism and the Lord’s Supper (Communion) are significant above any other ordinances for Christians to observe.
+We believe that water Baptism has no saving merit, but that after a person is saved, that individual should be baptized as a public testimony to his or her new life as a Christian.
+We believe that the scriptural method of water Baptism is immersion, and that a person should be baptized by immersion only one time.
+We believe that Jesus instituted the Lord’s Supper to commemorate His death, and that it should be observed often as a memorial of the body and the shed blood of Jesus.
 The Lord’s Supper is open to all born-again believers.

 (Romans 6:4; Colossians 2:9-13; Matthew 28:19; 1 Corinthians 11:23-33)